Where You Can Serve?

 If you are READY to join a dedicated group of men and women who serve our nation by protecting its waterways and coastlines, then the Coast Guard wants to hear from you.

 You should be physically fit and will undergo a physical exam.
 You will have to meet a set of mental and character standards.
-You also must be between 17 and 27 years old - though some reserve and officer programs allow you to be older.
+You also must be between 17-41 (If you are 17, you'll need parental consent.) though some reserve and officer programs allow you to be older.

 As a Coast Guardsmen, depending on your unit's missions, you could be expected to save lives, make drug busts, safeguard the environment or protect our country from terrorists.
 In the Coast Guard, we do more than train and wait, we train and perform on a daily basis.